LinearizeLLM: An Agent-Based Framework for LLM-Driven Exact Linear Reformulation of Nonlinear Optimization Problems

 \subsection{LLMs for Model Formulation}

 Early work on natural language to optimization focused on the modeling task, i.e., formulating MILPs from problems described with natural language. \citep{pmlr-v220-ramamonjison23a} introduced NL4Opt, a publicly available dataset and NeurIPS 2022 competition with the task of translating real-world problems into LPs.
-Several other studies later focused on this problem. \citep{li2023synthesizing} developed a three-phase framework to formulate MILPs from natural text and extended the N4LOpt dataset to evaluate their approach.
+Several other studies later focused on this problem. \citep{li2023synthesizing} developed a three-phase framework to formulate MILPs from natural text and extended the NL4Opt dataset to evaluate their approach.
 Additional work on this task includes OptiMUS, introduced by \citep{ahmaditeshnizi2024optimus}, an LLM based agent, that models natural language problems as MILPs, writes and evaluates the solver-ready code. \citep{xiao2024chain} is closest to our work.
 The authors introduced a multi-agent framework \textit{Chain-of-Experts}, where each agent is assigned to a specific task.
 Their framework is capable of generating solver-ready code for OR problems and is evaluated on the new \textit{ComplexOR} dataset.

-However, those approaches assume linearity of the underlying problem and nonlinear optimization problems are consequently not covered.
+However, these approaches assume linearity and therefore do not address nonlinear formulations.
 In the OptimAI approach \citep{thind2025optimai}, a suitable solver is selected based on the structure and requirements of the given optimization problem.
 However, no reformulation of the problem is performed, and the problem is solved in its original mathematical form.
-A recent study by \citep{wasserkrug2025enhancing} tested ChatGPT’s \citep{openai} ability to perform algebraic reformulations.
-When asked to replace a nonlinear absolute-value constraint with linear constraints (a common linearization task), ChatGPT correctly produced an equivalent formulation in convex cases.
-However, for non-convex cases that require integer auxiliary variables, the model’s answers were usually incomplete--it tended to omit the necessary binary variables, yielding incorrect formulations.
-This suggests that LLMs are capable of recognizing certain reformulation patterns (indeed, ChatGPT \textit{knew} that “max” constraints can be rewritten as linear inequalities) but may fail to enforce logical consistency (such as branching via binaries) unless explicitly guided.
+A recent study by \citep{wasserkrug2025enhancing} evaluated ChatGPT’s \citep{openai} ability to perform algebraic reformulations.
+When asked to replace a nonlinear absolute-value constraint with linear constraints (a common linearization task), ChatGPT produced an equivalent formulation in convex cases.
+However, for non-convex cases that require integer auxiliary variables, the model’s answers were often incomplete; it tended to omit the necessary binary variables, yielding incorrect formulations.
+This suggests that LLMs can recognize certain reformulation patterns (indeed, ChatGPT \textit{knew} that “max” constraints can be rewritten as linear inequalities) but may fail to enforce logical consistency unless explicitly guided.